patzu/spring-boot/Miscelenaeous/readme.txt

 https://www.w3schools.com/sql/

 //Maven
 For not tracking a folder and not seeing the changed files in your local changes add the corresponding folder to gitignore.
+Make sure that the folder is not tracked by git, if it is delete .git folder from that folder